About Suí Practices

 Having trained with world renowned Doctors Gerbarg and Brown, and volunteered on many of their global teacher training courses, a lot of Derval's programmes are based on the Doctor's work.
-Derval designs ways to bring coherence to the mind/body system through a variety of breathwork practices.
+Derval designs ways to bring coherence to the mind/body system through a variety of simple breathwork, movement and creative practices.

-Derval's creative breathwork practices are simple, effective, restorative, deeply relaxing, fun and easy to learn.
+Derval's practices are simple, effective, restorative, deeply relaxing, fun and easy to learn.
 They are also very grounding, always connecting nature and inner nature.

 What is Yoga Nidra?

 Also know as NSDR (Non- Sleep Deep Rest), a term coined by neuroscientist Andrew Huberman Yoga Nidra is a paradox, it is yogic sleep and yet it is awakening.
-It is the most relaxed state of awareness, an experience of timelessness, and can be a portal to deep sleep when a track is designed specifically for this purpose.
+It is the most relaxed state of awareness, an experience of timelessness, and may be a portal to deep sleep when a track is designed specifically for this purpose.

 Yoga Nidra is an ancient yogic practice.
 There are several traditional approaches to Yoga Nidra, each with it’s own specific structure.
 Some traditions use sankalpa, which is similar to an intention, others do not.
 Most approaches to Yoga Nidra tend to use broadly similar structuring.
 Suí Yoga Nidra draws creatively from a variety of traditional and contemporary approaches, making it a subtle, natural blend of profound relaxation, and connection with inner wisdom.
 Suí Yoga Nidra offers simple, effortless, rich practices.